aaronrose87/RoboticLightBallet/pi-setup/README.md

 When this script is done, the Pi is up and running as a client.
 Access control code is not loaded at this point.

+#Warnings
+* If the controller Pi is plugged into a wired network that happens to be an internal network behind a router, and is given a wired IP address in the 10.10.0.x range, things could behave badly.

 # Credits
 https://decryption.wordpress.com/2014/05/24/a-very-simple-way-to-use-a-raspberry-pi-as-a-wireless-access-point-not-a-router-with-an-rtl8192cu-based-wi-fi-chipset/